2021 Indian farmers' Republic Day protest: Felicitation of protestors

 At an event held at the Golden Temple in March 2021, the father of the man who was wanted by the police for hoisting the Nishan Sahib at the Red Fort was felicitated.
 The gathering also supported other fugitives listed by the Delhi Police over the Republic Day violence.
-Among those in attendance were the Dal Khalsa president, MLA Sukhpal Singh Khaira, and the Shiromani Akali Dal (Amritsar) general secretary.
+Among those in attendance were the Dal Khalsa president, MLA Sukh Singh Khaira, and the Shiromani Akali Dal (Amritsar) general secretary.